 How much weight do most people gain over the holidays?

 It seems like this answer ought to be a lot, but in fact, most people gain only one pound, on average, over the holidays.
-Stanford notes, though, that while that seems like a small amount, it can compound with other weight gain if it isn’t lost soon after.
+Stanford notes, though, that while that seems like a small amount, it can compound with other weight gains if it isn’t lost soon after.
 So don’t panic too much about the weight gain of the holidays, but don’t ignore the problem, either.

 Is it okay to cheat on your diet on vacation?